 - 1. Make sure the system and all other peripherals connected to it have been powered off. - 2.
-Disconnect all power cords and cables. - The 6 mounting screws on the left and right sides and bottom of the system are used to secure the cover to the chassis.
+Disconnect all power cords and cables. - 3.
+The 4 mounting screws on the bottom of the system are used to secure the cover to the chassis.
 Remove these screws and put them in a safe place for later use.